What Is MPLS? Multiprotocol Label Switching Explained

 MPLS also alleviates network congestion by streamlining routing decisions for IP packets to provide reliable high-speed connectivity.
 Traffic engineering capabilities allow IT teams to configure the network for usage needs, such as prioritizing essential real-time video collaboration tools for optimal performance.
 MPLS routing adapts dynamically, maximizing bandwidth availability.

-But while MPLS connects multiple remote branch offices with quality assurance, this technology isn’t without challenges.
+However, while MPLS connects multiple remote branch offices with quality assurance, this technology isn’t without challenges.
 MPLS can be expensive, difficult to deliver globally, and inflexible, often leading to vendor lock-ins.
-Plus, as more businesses move workloads to the cloud, traditional MPLS models may not offer the bandwidth and speeds cloud-based services require for optimal performance.
+Plus, as more businesses move workloads to the cloud, traditional MPLS models may not offer the bandwidth and speeds that cloud-based services require for optimal performance.

 Working with an experienced technology advisor to determine if MPLS is the best fit for your networking needs – and find a solution that works for your business – is essential for getting the most value from your network.